sxl5507/Build-and-Deploy-Web-Application-on-AWS-Cloud/README.md

 # H1B Web Application Deployment
 This repository shows the detailed instuction on how to deploy a Bokeh Server on Amazon Web Services EC2.

-The website is: **18.219.1.116:5006**.
+You can view the result at website: **18.219.1.116:5006**.
 Due to budget constraint, the server may be not always available.

 ## Objective: